bjartek/underflow/README.md

 }

-myImpl := MyFancyContract{
+myImpl := MyFancyContract_MyStruct{
   Owner: "0x123",
-  Name: "Asd"
+  Name: "bjartek is the best"
 }